FazeNCode/my-notes/Linux/Links/Hard.md

 Essentially, it creates additional references to an existing inode, which contains information about a file.
 In simple terms, it's creating a shortcut to a specfic file path using the file paths inode and data bolocks of your choice.

-All hard links to a file share the same inode, and changes made to any of the hard links are reflected in all other hard links, as they point to the same data.
+All hard links to a file, share the same inode, and changes made to any of the hard links are reflected in all other hard links, as they point to the same data.

 <h2>How to create a Hard link?</h2>